GoogleCloudPlatform/professional-services/README.md

 * [Dataproc Persistent History Server for Ephemeral Clusters](examples/dataproc-persistent-history-server) - Example of writing logs from an ephemeral cluster to GCS and using a separate single node cluster to look at Spark and YARN History UIs.
 * [DLP API Examples](examples/dlp) - Examples of the DLP API usage.
 * [GCE Access to Google AdminSDK ](examples/gce-to-adminsdk) - Example to help manage access to Google's AdminSDK using GCE's service account identity
+* [GCS to GKE Configmaps](examples/gcs-to-gke-configmaps) - An example demonstrating an event driven pipeline to update Kubernetes ConfigMaps from content in a GCS object.
 * [Home Appliance Status Monitoring from Smart Power Readings](examples/e2e-home-appliance-status-monitoring) - An end-to-end demo system featuring a suite of Google Cloud Platform products such as IoT Core, ML Engine, BigQuery, etc.
 * [IoT Nirvana](examples/iot-nirvana) - An end-to-end Internet of Things architecture running on Google Cloud Platform.
 * [Kubeflow Pipelines Sentiment Analysis](examples/kubeflow-pipelines-sentiment-analysis) - Create a Kubeflow Pipelines component and pipelines to analyze sentiment for New York Times front page headlines using Cloud Dataflow (Apache Beam Java) and Cloud Natural Language API.